openshift/nodejs-ex/README.md

         $ oc new-app -f /path/to/nodejs.json

 #### Build the app

+`oc new-app` will kick off a build once all required dependencies are confirmed.

+Check the status of your new nodejs app with the command:

+        $ oc status

+Which should return something like:

+        In project nodejs (nodejs-echo) on server https://10.2.2.2:8443

+Note the address, as yours may differ.
+This is the address for the web GUI console.
+You can follow along with the web console to see what new resources have been created and watch the progress of builds and deployments.

 If the build is not yet started (you can check by running `oc get builds`), start one and stream the logs with: